youjiangxu/FaMUS/README.md

 ## Paper
 **Youjiang Xu**, Linchao Zhu, Lu Jiang, and Yi Yang.
 "Faster Meta Update Strategy for Noise-Robust Deep Learning."
 In *CVPR*, 2021.

-- If this project is useful, please cite the following paper:
+- If this project is helpful, please cite the following paper:

 ```text
 @inproceedings{Xu2021FaMUS,